PLTools/Lama/README.md

 * Pin Lama package using `opam` and right URL (remember of "#" being a comment character in various shells)

-  `opam pin add Lama https://github.com/JetBrains-Research/Lama-devel.git\#1.10+ocaml4.10 --no-action`
+  `opam pin add Lama https://github.com/JetBrains-Research/Lama.git\#1.10 --no-action`

+  The extra '#' sign is added because in various Shells it is a start of comment

 * Install *dep*endencies on system-wide *ext*ernal packages and `lama` itself after that.